tsawler/goblender-docs/menus.md

 1. Links to Page - If you want the menu item to link to a page on your site, choose the page from this list.
 1. URL - If you want the menu item to lik to a specific url, paste the url into this text box.

 The second tab, **Placement** allows you to drag the menu items into a specific order.
-Just arrange them the way that you want, and you are done.
+Just arrange them the way that you want, click save, nd you are done.

 ## Adding Drop Down Menu Items